Jakamu13/odin-recipes/README.md

 # odin-recipes

-This project is to demonstrate basic HTML skillsets learned
+This project is to demonstrate basic HTML skillsets learned as well as to make sure Git skills are working.